 Austin Medical Device Injury Lawyer

 If you or a loved one has been harmed by defective medical device or product, you may be entitled to compensation.
 When a manufacturer misleads consumers into thinking its devices or products are completely safe with no risk of defect, they are held liable when an incident caused by a defect occurs.
-Our team of attorneys at Gibson Hill Personal Injury will be happy to help you if a manufacturer’s negligence harms you.
-Call us at (713) 659-4000 for a free consultation and one of our experienced attorneys can assist you right away with how to proceed in your case.
+Our team of Austin personal injury lawyers at Gibson Hill Personal Injury will be happy to help you if a manufacturer’s negligence harms you.
+Call us at (737) 249-6300 for a free consultation and one of our experienced attorneys can assist you right away with how to proceed in your case.

 Why Choose Us?